Nihvel/ModdingXP/README.md

 *18 years after*, I'm releasing its source code.
 Find it inside `src/`.
 The binary file for download is inside `bin/` but will also remain uploaded on [Mediafire](http://www.mediafire.com/?347gfwyfcwc7zcb) for until this website will remain on.

+Lastly, I have also uploaded a `EXTRA` folder.
+Every note, every image, everything that helped me building `ModdingXP` is there.
+Well, not everything maybe, but this folder is still important to me.

 Posted on July 14, 2012	 on juricalleri.net

 ---